bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           Aggregating disparate corporate and partner data to power new online experiences is slow and painful.
-Above provides an easy environment to create and manipulate reusable master data sets that can be replicated to internal and external stakeholders.
+Above provides an easy environment to create and manipulate master data sets that can spawn unique views to internal and external techincal and business users.
         content_align: left
         actions: []
         actions_align: left